stefanodixon-ux/webMAN-MOD/README.md

 - Mount last game or AUTOBOOT.ISO to system startup
 - Support direct access to NTFS devices through web & ftp (1.45 / 1.45.11)
 - XMB integration XMB proxy (1.46 / 1.46.00)
-- Integrated prepNTFS
+- Integrated prepNTFS (1.47)

 ### webMAN MOD additional features
 - Easy installer/updater
+- Translated to 23 languages
 - VSH Menu integration (hold SELECT to show the menu)
 - sLaunch GUI integration (hold START or R2+L2 on XMB to show the GUI)
 - New folder icons (by Brunolee & Berion)
 - It can mount PS2 Classics games on PS2 Classic Launcher (.BIN.ENC)
-- Automatic CONFIG creation for PS2ISOs using config database from ManaGunZ or standalone
+- Automatic CONFIG creation for PS2ISOs and PS2 Classic using config database from ManaGunZ or the database of CONFIG created by the installer
 - ROMS support through PKG/ROM Launcher and RetroArch
-- It can auto-mount any custom folder or ISO.
+- It can auto-mount any custom folder, ISO or open an URL on startup.
 Official only can mount AUTOBOOT.ISO
 - Title ID can be displayed on XMB menu
 - Covers are shown using the Title ID on the file name of the ISO.
 Official needs to mount the game to show the covers.
-- Option for online covers display.
+- Option for online covers display (free service provided by DeViL303)
 - It can rip a game from disc to hdd0 or copy from hdd0 to usb000 or from usb00x to hdd0.
 - FTP server includes new SITE commands to allow copy/paste files locally, unmount game, toggle external gamedata, turn on/off dev_blind, change file attributes
+- /dev_blind and /dev_hdd1 are automounted when accessed via FTP or URL
 - Safe upload mode prevents a brick/semi-brick if power fails during ftp uploads to /dev_blind.
 - Increased security: ADMIN mode blocks access to critical functions like /setup.ps3, /delete.ps3; Password for FTP server access; limit remote access to specific IP
 - Integrated external gameDATA allows installation of packages & game data on external USB drives
-- Web Debugger (remote peek/poke/find bytes)
+- Web Debugger (remote peek/poke/find bytes, dump lv1 & lv2 memory)
 - Support for automatic or manual removal of CFW syscalls and spoof console id (IDPS/PSID)
-- Translated to 23 languages
+- All LV2 peek/pokes are done through syscalls 8/9 (CFW only) - syscalls 6/7 used only by PS3HEN
 - Extended support up to 5 remote network servers
 - Several shortcuts to toggle Cobra, swap Rebug files, mount net0/ or net1/, show IDPS/PSID, etc.
 - Support for user defined combos (pad shortcuts)